timarni/medical_instruction_tuning/README.md

 # Medical Instruction Tuning

-This repositroy contains scripts and resources to create synthetical dataset for medical instruction tuning of Meditron-70B and MultiMeditron.
+This repositroy contains scripts and resources to create synthetical datasets for medical instruction tuning of Meditron-70B and MultiMeditron.
+Instruction tuning is a technique for fine-tuning large language models (LLMs) on a labeled dataset of instructional prompts and corresponding outputs.
+It improves model performance not only on specific tasks, but on following instructions in general, thus helping adapt pre-trained models for practical use.
+[Source: IBM instruction tuning](https://www.ibm.com/topics/instruction-tuning)

 Content:
 * Scripts to generate prompts that health care workers might ask to Meditron.